NLnetLabs/rpki-doc/source/krill/architecture.rst

            ``data_dir/rfc8181`` and ``data_dir/rfc6492`` for storing all
            protocol messages exchanged between your CAs and their parent and repository.
-If they are still present on your system, you can safely remove them and save space - potentially quite a bit of space.
+If they are still present on your system, you can safely remove them and potentially save quite some space.

 Archiving
 """""""""